rectangularsoftware/rectangular-antlib/README.txt

 MACROS

   Clean Module         - Deletes all build artifacts for a specified module.

   Compile Module       - Compiles the main source tree and test source tree for
                          a specified module (dealing with all necessary classpath configuration).

   JAR Module           - Builds a JAR file for a specified module.
 Includes
                          main classes and omits test class.
 Sets the Class-Path and Main-Class manifest properties as required.

   Test All Modules     - Runs TestNG unit tests, generates reports using
                          ReportNG and measures code coverage with Cobertura.

+  Javadoc              - Generates API documentation for all modules.

+  Collate Distribution - Copies all build artifacts and dependencies into a
+                         single directory to form a self-contained distribution of the project.

+  Release              - Builds release archives (ZIP and TGZ) containing
+                         distribution, API docs and info files (README.txt, LICENCE.txt, etc.)

   Deploy Maven Module  - Constructs a Maven POM and uploads the module JAR file
                          to a Maven repository with source JAR and test source JAR attached.

 CUSTOM TASKS